 \section{RIS Deployment Design for Multiple Access}

-Having characterized the fundamental capacity limits of RIS aided multi-user networks, we focus our attention on the RIS deployment design for different MA schemes.
-Besides adjusting the reflection coefficients, the RIS deployment location is another important DoF affecting system performance.
-Therefore, we need to jointly consider the deployment location of the RIS and the wireless resource allocation of the users to fully reap the benefits of RISs.
-In this section, we provide some initial results for the joint deployment and MA design for RIS aided multi-user networks.
+Having discussed the fundamental capacity limits of RIS-aided multi-user networks, we focus our attention on the optimal deployment of RIS for different MA schemes.
+Besides the optimization of the reflection coefficients, the optimization of the locations of the RIS is another DoF that, when applicable, has an impact on the system performance.
+This is because the path loss of the RIS-assisted link depends on the product of the distances of the BS-RIS link and the RIS-user link~\cite{Ozdogan_pathloss}.
+Therefore, it is necessary to jointly consider the optimization of the location of the RIS and the optimal allocation of the wireless resources to users in order to take advantage of the presence of RISs.
+In this section, we provide some initial results on the joint optimization of the RIS deployment and the MA scheme for RIS-aided multi-user networks.

 We first discuss the interplay between RIS deployment and NOMA for enabling a `QoS-based NOMA' operation.
 For ease of exposition, we consider a two-user NOMA network.
-For the conventional NOMA network without RIS, the user with the higher direct channel gain is designated as the strong user, and the other is the weak user.
-RIS deployment can have two different objectives: \begin{itemize} \item \textbf{Consolidation}: On the one hand, an RIS can be deployed in the vicinity of the strong user to further enhance its channel quality.
+In conventional NOMA networks without RISs, the user with the strongest direct channel gain is designated as the strong user, and the other user as the weak user.
+In RIS-aided NOMA networks, two deployment scenarios are of particular interests. \begin{itemize} \item \textbf{Consolidation}: The RIS can be deployed in the vicinity of the strong user to further enhance its channel quality.
 By doing so, the channel disparity between the two users can be further enlarged, and NOMA yields higher performance gains over OMA.
-This consolidation-based RIS deployment strategy is suitable for the case when the strong user has a stricter QoS requirement than the weak user. \item \textbf{Reverse}: On the other hand, an RIS can be deployed near the weak user to enhance its channel quality and to reverse the original `channel-condition based' decoding order without RIS.
-The reverse-based RIS deployment strategy is appealing for the case where the QoS requirements and decoding orders without RIS are not aligned. \end{itemize}
+This consolidation-based RIS deployment strategy is suitable when the strong user has a stricter QoS requirement than the weak user. \item \textbf{Reverse}: The RIS can be deployed near the weak user to enhance its channel quality and to reverse the original `channel-condition based' decoding order in the absence of the RIS.
+The reverse-based RIS deployment strategy is appealing when the weak user has a higher QoS requirement than the strong user in the system without RIS. \end{itemize}